How to Deal With Anxiety About Returning to Campus

 Identify at least one way in which you'll rejoin campus life through social events, leadership opportunities, sports, and other school activities.
 Connect with coordinators now to find out what's on the schedule and how to participate.

 Living with the symptoms of anxiety long term can lead to more complicated mental and physical health conditions.
 You can take proactive steps today to maintain your health, like getting enough sleep, exercising regularly, and eating healthy.

 You can also perform activities that improve your mood and overall feelings of wellness.
-BestColleges' recent survey found that 98% of college students reported engaging in self-care habits during the pandemic, whether that's through hobbies, physical activity, or getting outdoors whenever possible.
+BestColleges' recent survey found that 98% of college students reported engaging in self-care habits during the pandemic, whether that's through hobbies, physical activity, or spending time in nature.

-Ultimately, you should focus on what you can control — especially maintaining your mental and physical health — so you can set a positive course for your future.
-Consider making use of helpful tools such as mindfulness and meditation.
+Ultimately, it's best to focus on what you can control — especially maintaining your mental and physical health — so you can set a positive course for your future.
+You might consider taking advantage of helpful tools like mindfulness and meditation.

 Rayelle Davis is a board-certified counselor and a licensed clinical professional counselor.
 As a nontraditional student, she earned her associate degree in psychology at Allegany College of Maryland before earning her bachelor's in psychology at the University of Maryland Global Campus and her master's in counseling education with a concentration in marriage, couples, and family therapy at Duquesne University.
 Davis has taught several undergraduate psychology courses and is currently a doctoral student and teaching assistant at Duquesne University.